014537890 info@lawline.ie

 Looking for answers to your most pressing legal questions about family law and court orders?
 In this article, we’ve answered the most common questions people have when it comes to navigating the legal system in matters relating to family law.
 So, whether you’re going through a divorce, seeking custody of your children, or simply want to know more about your rights and options, here’s everything you need to know…

-Family Law in Ireland – Court Orders
+Family Law in Ireland – FAQs

-• What is a Court Order?
+What is a Court Order?

 A court order is a legally binding document that is issued by a judge.
 It specifies the terms of an agreement or decision in a legal case.
 In Irish Family Law, there are various types of court orders that are made based on the particular issue being dealt with.
 If you are currently dealing with a family law case, it is crucial to seek legal advice from a lawyer.
 They can provide you with information on the various types of court orders that are available to you and guide you through the process of applying for an order.

-• Most common types of Court Orders in Irish Family Law
+Most common types of Court Orders in Irish Family Law

 • Maintenance orders: These orders require one spouse or parent to pay financial support to the other spouse or child.

-• Access orders: These orders regulate access when the parents / guardians / grandparents cannot agree same.
+• Access orders: These orders regulate access when the parents/guardians / grandparents cannot agree same.

 • Barring orders: These orders require a person to stay away from another person or a place.